thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 introduced in the 70.
 Monocrystalline behaviour describes the slip of the crystallographic structure throught the slip systems of the considerated crystal.
 Slips systems are defined using two vectors: the normal of the slip plan and the slip direction.

-<--!
-From each slip systems the symmetric part of the Schmid tensor tenseur{m}_{i} is defined.
-Due to this tensor which describes the slips systems in 3 dimensions, the monocrystalline behaviour law can only be express in 3 dimensions models.
-The Schmid tensor allows the orientation of the constraint tensor on each slip system, which is the resolved shear stress \tau_{i}.
-The inelastic flow is defined by dot{\gamma}_{i}
-and depends on the chosen potential.
-The cumulated viscoplastic strain is defined by dot{p}_{i} which is the absolute value of the inelastic flow.
-The hardening R_{i} is calculated for each slip systems,and it can be described by the sum of all the interactions each slip system has experienced with all the others slips systems.
-Interactions are describes using the interaction matrix which represents the geometrical relation between the two slip systems which are interacting.
-Finally, the defined viscoplastic strain rate \tepsilonvis is a sum of all the hardenings o
--->

 The behaviour is described by a standard decomposition of the strain
 \(\tepsilonto\) in an elastic and a viscoplastic component, respectively